Euler flag enumeration of Whitney stratified spaces: The semisuspension

 \section{The semisuspension}

 Let $\Gamma$ be a polytopal complex, that is, a regular cell complex whose cells are polytopes.
 Assume the dimension of $\Gamma$ is $k$.
 Let $n > k$ be an integer.
-We define the {\em $n$th semisuspension} of $\Gamma$, denoted $\Semi(\Gamma,n)$, to be the family of $CW$-complexes obtained by embedding~$\Gamma$ in the boundary of an $n$-dimensional ball $\Bbbb^{n}$.
+We define the {\em $n$th semisuspension} of $\Gamma$, denoted $\Semi(\Gamma,n)$, to be the family of $CW$~complexes obtained by embedding~$\Gamma$ in the boundary of an $n$-dimensional ball $\Bbbb^{n}$.
+Thus we are adding the two strata $\partial \Bbbb^{n} - \Gamma$ and the interior of $\Bbbb^{n}$ to the complex~$\Gamma$ to obtain the stratification.
 Note that one really has a family of embeddings.
 For example, one can embed a circle into the boundary of a $4$-dimensional ball so that the result is any given knot.
 Nevertheless, we will show the face poset of $\Semi(\Gamma,n)$ is well-defined.
-Furthermore, in the case $\Gamma$ is homeomorphic to a $k$-dimensional ball, the semisuspension $\Semi(\Gamma,n)$ is unique.
+Furthermore, in the case $\Gamma$ is homeomorphic to a $k$-dimensional ball, the semisuspension $\Semi(\Gamma,n)$ is unique up to homeomorphism.

 The {\em face poset} ${\mathscr F}(\Semi(\Gamma,n))$ of the $n$th semisuspension of $\Gamma$ consists of the face poset of the complex~$\Gamma$ with two extra elements $*$ and~$\ho$ of rank $n$ and $n+1$, respectively, where the element $*$ corresponds to $\Sss^{n-1} - \Gamma$ and the maximal element corresponds to the interior of the ball $\Bbbb^{n}$.
 The order relations are $x \leq *$ for $x \in \Gamma$ and $* \coveredby \ho$.
 The weighted zeta function $\zetabar$ is given by